 When you develop cystic breakouts (those hard, painful, underground bumps that linger for weeks) on the chin, jawline and neck area, it might be a sign that you’re consuming more dairy than your body can tolerate.
 Your skin acts as an excretory system to get rid of things with which your body doesn’t agree.
 When you get too much dairy, it is by nature going to be harder to digest.
 This can cause cystic blemishes to appear on the lower area of the face.
 Read more about why eating dairy can cause cystic acne.

 Pro Tip: The best way to determine if your acne cysts are directly related to your intake of dairy is to completely cut dairy out of your diet for at least three weeks.
 Keep a food diary and log every single thing you eat.
 This will hold you accountable.
 If you don’t develop any new cysts, then this might solve your problem.
 It doesn’t mean that you cannot eat any dairy at all.
 Slowly introduce dairy back into your diet.
 The point at which you start breaking out again shows your body’s tolerance level.
-Finally, my Anti Bump Solution works amazingly well as a spot treatment, if and when cysts do appear.
-You can also use it to prevent future cysts.

 #3 Have you been under tremendous stress?